This article has been updated to include new stairlift guidance and information for 2023.

 We recommend an annual service to ensure that your stairlift is operating at peak condition.
 Repair services are covered in your initial warranty.
 But, you can also purchase a service plan to maintain this coverage after the initial warranty has run out.
 Still, repair services and annual maintenance can be scheduled as needed, even without a service plan or warranty.

 Once you’ve mastered the basics, upkeep for your stairlift is fairly simple.
-The most important thing to remember is to manage your stairlift’s battery-life.
-Parking your stairlift at its charging point will ensure that your stairlift’s batteries are always at top level.
+The most important thing to remember is to manage your stairlift’s battery life.
+Parking your stairlift at its charging point will ensure that your stairlift’s batteries are always at the top level.
 Maintaining a healthy charge level is especially important during a power outage.
 You should switch your stairlift off if you lose power.
 Turning off your stairlift preserves the batteries until power is restored.
 Again, regular maintenance checks will help ensure that you don’t run into battery issues with your stairlift down the line.

 As you’re getting to know your stairlift, you can find troubleshooting and product guidance through our stairlift user manuals (provided after installation).
 These complementary guides will help you get the hang of your stairlift’s operation and provide assistance, should you have questions.
 And, of course, you can always call us.
 We’ll be happy to help!

 Well, that about covers it!
 We’ve talked about the different types of stairlifts.
-You know how they’re powered, who can use them, the important features, how to buy and how much they cost.
+You know how they’re powered, who can use them, the important features, how to buy them and how much they cost.
 We’ve discussed installation, warranties and aftercare.
 Now, it’s up to you!
 With the right stairlift, you’ll be able to live independently in the home you love for years to come.
 If you’re ready to take the next step, get in touch with Stannah today!